beatbrot/beatbrot/README.md

 - 🔭 Working as Software Development Engineer at [@vectorgrp](https://github.com/vectorgrp)

-- 🌱 Interested in Java, Rust and Software Architecture
+- 🌱 Interested in Java ☕, Rust 🦀 and Software Architecture 🏗️

 - ❓ Ask me about anything related to Java, JVM and Gradle